-The 1st collection, due in September, reports awards that are granted in July and August.
-The 2nd collection, due in July, includes awards that are granted for the entire fiscal year, including the July and August completers previously reported.
+The 1st collection, due in OCTOBER, reports awards that are granted in July and August.

+The 2nd collection, due in JULY, includes awards that are granted for the entire fiscal year, including the July and August completers previously reported.
 The data for this fiscal year will overlay and replace the July and August data as well as populate the files for the remainder of the fiscal year.

-ADHE will no longer upload the IPEDS completions report for the institutions.
+ADHE no longer uploads the IPEDS completions report for institutions.